 Advanced Video Tracking feature was introduced with GrassBlade xAPI Companion v2.0.
-Users can also upload their videos as xAPI Content on WordPress.
+It allows uploading video files or user can use video URLs as xAPI Content on WordPress.

-Now, you can upload and track user activities with these video formats:
+Upload and track user activities of supported video formats:

 - HLS (.m3u8)

 - i.
 Resume: You come back to the same video, and it starts from where you left.
 So, you can seamlessly pause on mobile, and resume on PC.

 - It means if you didn’t watch the full video in one go.
 When you revisit the page and play the video again, it will continue from the same point where you left.

 - ii.
 Completion: xAPI Video Profile corrects the distorted meaning of video completion.
 So far most, if not all, video completion features only checked if you reached the end.